 Data management overview

-This topic describes how you can use the data management framework to manage data entities and data entity packages in Microsoft Dynamics 365 for Finance and Operations.
+This topic describes how you can use the data management framework to manage data entities and data entity packages in Finance and Operations.

 The data management framework consists of the following concepts: